PacktPublishing/Node-Cookbook-3rd-Ed/3-Using-Streams/content.md

 Why is this happening?

 The npm registry stores a very large amount of JSON data, and it takes quite a bit of memory to buffer it all.

-Let us investigate how we can use streams to improve our program.
+In this recipe, we'll investigate how we can use streams to improve our program.

 ### Getting Ready